daluj/quran/README.md

 ## Database

 The database table structure is on database/init.sql.
-Create a table with the same name for each spider as the spiders save the data in this way.

 ## Spiders